reasonwithoutrestraint/site/Original/Metaethical Overview.md

         - Motivation: Cannot explain intrinsic motivation
         - Phenomenology: Normative judgments are world to mind fit, rather than mind to world fit
         - Flexibility of language: A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
 Best explained as prescriptions and/or expressions, rather than reports/descriptions.
-        - Cognitivism is evolutionarily useless
+        - Cognitivism is evolutionarily useless.
+        - Arguments often apply to sentences that are clearly non-cognitive.

 ### Metaphysics: Objectivism vs Subjectivism

-The metaphysical relation between normative truth and normative judgments:

-Are normative truths descriptive of normative facts?

-Are the truth-condition of normative facts attitude-independent?
+The metaphysical relation between normative truth and normative judgments.
+Are the truth-condition of normative judgments attitude-independent?

-1. Non-descriptive cognitivism: no moral facts
-    - Varieties:
-        - Constructivism: the relation is *entailment* from normativity itself.
-        - Non-descriptive cognitivism: the relation is *accurate* expression of one's attitude.
+(assuming descriptivism)

-2. Subjectivism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
+1. Subjectivism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
     - Vareities:
         - Simple subjectivism: Normative facts are grounded in *actual* attitudes judgments.
         - Ideal subjectivism: Normative facts are grounded in the *hypothetical* attitudes of an *ideal* agent.